-This may not be a huge revelation for many, but it should be known that the two most populous countries in the world are also the two most polluted countries.
+This may not be a huge revelation for many, but the two most populous countries in the world are also the most polluted ones.

-The latest press release from China says that it has met pollution reduction goals from its 5 year plan earlier than expected, while India has announced its plans to take special measures to bring down its own pollution level.
+The latest press release from China says it met pollution goals from its 5 year plan earlier than expected.
+Meanwhile, India announced special measures to bring down its own pollution level.

 China Pollution Meets Goals, but Has a Long Way to Go

-In 2010, due to unsafe levels of pollutants in the atmosphere, China set a five year target in cutting down the emissions of major pollutants.
+Back in 2010, China set a five year target for cutting down emissions of major pollutants.

-In recent weeks, the government even issued its third and second highest level pollution alerts.
-This translated into the temporary closing of thousands of factories, halting construction, and banning heavy trucks from roads.
+Bejing recently even issued their third and second highest level pollution alerts.
+This meant thousands of factories temporarily closing, halting construction, and banning heavy trucks from roads.

-There are many factors contributing to the worsening air conditions.
-While officials look to blame meteorological factors such as low winds, temperature inversion, and high humidity, citizens are concerned that the major contributors to China pollution is from car emissions and the many coal-fired furnaces run by the Ministry of Housing and Urban Rural Development probably don’t help either.
+But citizens are concerned the major contributor to China pollution is car emissions.
+The many coal-fired furnaces run by the Ministry of Housing and Urban Rural Development probably don’t help either.

-However, in the midst of all this, the Chinese environment minister Chen Jining came forward and announced that there has been much progress in tackling their environment problems.
-He also acknowledged that there is still a lot to be done to substantially improve the damaged land, soil, and air.
+However, in the midst of all this, Environment Minister Chen Jining came forward.
+He announced there was much progress in tackling China’s environmental problems.
+He also acknowledged there is still lots of work remaining to improve damaged land, soil, and air.

 India to Clean Up World’s Most Polluted City

-On the other hand, India has had enough of its own pollution problems.
-The country declared that it will be taking special measures to tackle this issue.
+India, on the other hand, has had enough of their own pollution problems.
+The country declared that it will take special measures to tackle environmental issues.

-This comes after the WHO announced that the capital city of India, New Delhi is the most polluted city in the world and that 12 out of 20 world’s most polluted cities are also in India.
+This comes after the WHO announced India’s capital of New Delhi as the most polluted city in the world.
+Furthermore, 12 out of 20 world’s most polluted cities are in India.

-Effective January 1st 2016, to cut the car emissions by at least half, the government will only be allowing private cars to be driven on alternate days, depending on whether their license plates end in even or odd numbers.
+Effective January 1st 2016, to cut the car emissions by half, the government only allows people in New Dehli to drive cars on alternate days.
+This will depend on whether their license plates end in even or odd numbers.

-New Delhians will also see the Badarpur plant shut down too.
-It’s one of India’s oldest and least efficient thermal power plants being shut down.
+New Delhians will see the Badarpur plant shut down too.
+It’s one of India’s oldest and least efficient coal plants.

-With these measures, India hopes to cut its pollution levels and not to be infamous for having the world’s most polluted city.
+India hopes to cut its pollution levels with these measures.
+They might clear their reputation for having the world’s most polluted cities.